FekDN/GABE/README.md

 1. Perform full-rank SVD(float16) to establish the baseline accuracy.
 2. Employ adaptive quantization (Block-FP8 / GQ-int4) to reduce size while preserving SNR.
 3. Use hierarchical compression (SVD + Delta) for a balanced CR/SNR compromise.

-Methods like TT-SVD should only be considered in scenarios requiring extreme compression where quality is a low priority.

 ---